I went to see Kim Phuc speak the other night.

 However, fate intervened, and she is alive and well today and telling her story to the world.

 I had first read about Kim Phuc during my travels to Vietnam.

 My Copy of The Girl in the Picture

-Bootleg copies of her book The Girl in the Picture: The Story of Kim Phúc were sold all over the tourist route there.
+Bootleg copies of her book The Girl in the Picture: The Story of Kim Phúc were sold all over the tourist route when we travelled in Vietnam.

 I was fascinated with the story.
-I read about her recovery: 14 months in the hospital.
+I read about her recovery while in Vietnam.
+14 months in the hospital.